freefair/screenshot-scheduler/README.md

-# Screenshot tool most likley for monitoring in organisations
+# Screenshot tool most likely for monitoring in organisations
 This tools allows you to specify a URL with login credentials with wich the application will take screenshots in a configured interval.
 You can use it to frequently generate screenshot from monitoring tools like grafana or kibana (not exclusively).